jundalisay/superblist/content/en/social/economics/fallacies/equilibrium-fallacy.md

 ---
 title: "The Market Equilibrium Fallacy Part 1"
 linkTitle: Equilibrium Fallacy 1
 description: Did you know equlibrium is a mercantilist fallacy that was denounced by philosophers in the 18th century?
-Yet it was established in the 19th century by the Marginal Revolution.
-This then caused so many Panics, which led to World War I, and Recessions, the most famous of which was the Great Depression which led to World War 2
 # date: 2015-08-21
 # date: 2021-10-14
 date: 2022-01-06